BulbEnergy/bulb-audit/content/patterns/resources/form-validation.md

 ## Validation flow in pictures

-The following diagram steps though six steps of a typical form validation flow.
+The following diagram steps though eight steps of a typical form validation flow.
 Each numbered step is described below the diagram.

 ![six steps to validation, described below](/images/form-process.svg)